-If no response is forthcoming after seven days or if the employee's Head of Department/Line Manager is involved in the suspected wrongdoing, the employee shall be entitled to notify the Head/Chief Operating Officer/People Director as appropriate.
+If no response is forthcoming after seven days or if the employee's Head of Department/Line Manager is involved in the suspected wrongdoing, the employee shall be entitled to notify the College/School Headmaster/Chief Operating Officer/Head of HR as appropriate.

-The employee can expect a response detailing any action taken within seven days of the Head/Chief Operating Officer/ People Director becoming aware of the disclosure.
+The employee can expect a response detailing any action taken within seven days of the Head/Chief Operating Officer/ Head of HR becoming aware of the disclosure.